maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 **Step 4** : Make a prediction and compute the residuals

-In order to make a prediction, we say that the average is 13.39.
+To make a prediction, we say that the average is 13.39.
 Then, we take our observation, run in through the tree, get the value of the leaf, and add it to 13.39.

 If we stop here, we will most probably overfit.
 Gradient Boost applies a learning rate $$ lr $$ to scale the contribution from a new tree, by applying a factor between 0 and 1.

 $$ y_{pred} = \bar{y_{train}} + lr \times res_{pred} $$

-The idea behind the learning rate is to make a small step towards the right direction.
+The idea behind the learning rate is to make a small step in the right direction.
 This allows an overall lower variance.

 ![image](https://maelfabien.github.io/assets/images/tab_7.jpg)